saraashleyhs/EarlyCodeTeacher/preHomeworks/subject1-preHomework.md

 ## Daily Puzzle Practice

 In class we'll work on solving problems while communicating to a group.
-To get better at this, (*and you will*), you'll have to practice on you're own everyday.
+To get better at this, (*and you will*), you'll have to practice on your own everyday.
 YES, the first few times you work on this you're going to get stuck, frustrated, and want to give up.
 That's okay.
 Just take a breathe and take some time away from it.
 Ten minutes later, come back to it.
 Then look at the answer.
 Understand how it was solved and try to repeat it for yourself.
 In this way you can learn from **REALLY** smart people.
 Slowly, but surely, you will pick up the patterns.

 We want you to succeed!
 To make sure our students are doing the right practice, **everyday**, for themselves we're going to give you a problem to work on here.
 But if you're wanting more to work on try these sites: